JacobLevinson/nhd-2.7-12864wd-3wire-spi/README.md

 ## Overview

-This repository contains the source code for the NHD-2.7-12864WD SSD1322 framebuffer driver, along with the device tree overlay (`ssd1322-overlay.dts`).
+This repository contains the source code for the NHD-2.7-12864WD SSD1322 framebuffer driver, along with the device tree overlay (ssd1322-overlay.dts).
 The driver supports the NHD-2.7-12864WD series of OLED displays, which operate in 4-bit grayscale mode and interface with the system via a 3-wire SPI communication protocol.

+The display has a resolution of 128x64 pixels, with each pixel represented by 4 bits.
+As a result, two pixels are packed into each byte.
 The driver provides basic framebuffer functionality, allowing the system to treat the SSD1322-based display as a framebuffer device.
-This allows you to write data to the display using the framebuffer interface.
+This enables users to write data to the display using the standard framebuffer interface.

 To assist users in displaying images on the SSD1322-based framebuffer, a Python script is included that converts any input image (e.g., PNG, JPG) into the required 4-bit grayscale format for the display.
-This script simplifies the process of converting standard image formats to the specific format expected by the framebuffer, ensuring the image is displayed correctly on the OLED screen.

 ## Features